mohamedamine99/Object-tracking-and-counting-using-YOLOV8/README.md

     <img src="https://github.com/mohamedamine99/Object-tracking-and-counting-using-YOLOV8/blob/main/GIFs/Object%20Counting/yolov8l%20--%20traffic%202.gif" width=470
 </p>

-This repository contains the code for an object detection, tracking and counting project using the YOLOv8 object detection algorithm and the SORT (Simple Online and Realtime Tracking) algorithm for object tracking.
-The project has been implemented using object-oriented programming principles in Python.
+This repository contains the code for an object detection, tracking and counting using the YOLOv8 algorithm by ultralytics for object detection and the SORT (Simple Online and Realtime Tracking) algorithm for object tracking.
+The project provides code for both procedural and object-oriented programming implementations in Python.

+For more details check the ultralytics YOLOv8 Github [repository](https://github.com/ultralytics/ultralytics) and the YOLOv8 python [documentation](https://docs.ultralytics.com/usage/python/#train).

 ### Features: